Cooking Appliances¶

 user_2 = User(

-user_name = "Household with different lunch habit",
+user_name="Household with different lunch habits",

-user_preference = 2, # user_2 has two lunch preferences
+user_preference=2, # user_2 has two consumption preferences

 )